29 Jul 2019

-Here’s our summary of updates, events and activities in the LibreOffice project last four weeks – click the links to learn more!
+Here’s our summary of updates, events and activities in the LibreOffice project in the last four weeks – click the links to learn more!

 - ODF (the Open Document Format) is the native file format of LibreOffice, and is a fully open and standardised format, ideal for long-term document storage.
 At the start of the month, we announced COSM – the Community of ODF Specification Maintainers, to hold funds and to retain editors to work at the ODF Technical Committee.
 The goal is to accelerate development of the standard, and build up experienced editors.
 Find out more here.